alfrednfwong/EDA_red_wine_quality/README.md

 # EDA_red_wine_quality

+Project for the course Exploratory Data Analysis at Udacity, by Alfred Wong

 Exploratory data analysis on a dataset with quality rating and physiochemical attributes of Portuguese Vinho Verde red wines

 Dataset was created by Cortez et al. (2009) in: